oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 There is one last step before you start building the automation.
 In the next section, you will launch an API tunnel.

-## Launching the API tunnel
+## Launching the API in a local tunnel

-Workflows run on the cloud, and this application runs locally on your computer.
-For Workflows to be able to call the API on your local machine, you need to create a tunnel.
+Workflows runs on the cloud, and this application runs locally on your computer.
+For Workflows to call the API on your local machine, you need to create a tunnel.

 In a new terminal window (or tab), run the following command to start the tunnel: